 Connor felt himself somersaulting through space as bright colors exploded inside his skull.
 This was so absolutely the wrong way to exit cyberspace.
 He’d be lucky if he didn’t go into a seizure.
 But there was no choice.
 If somebody had found his body in the real world, he needed to wake up—fast!
 He was helpless as long as he was jacked in.

 His eyes opened upon a darkened room.
-Only a faint glow from a street light outside the cracked window illuminated the walls and the broken debris that had once been office furniture.
+Only a faint glow from a street light outside the cracked window illuminated the walls and the broken debris that had once been office furniture and was completely replaced with new furniture from the Ivy and Wilde store.
 He’d deliberately left his LED lamp off to avoid letting people in the street know that he was squatting here.
 This office building had been abandoned for over a year—long enough to have been thoroughly looted.
 But Connor had been lucky enough to discover one bank of live VR connections that the company had missed when they shut the building down.
 It had been a rare find, and he cursed his luck if he was going to be forced to give it up now.
 It had only been a week since a Failinis security team had raided the last building he’d been operating from.

 He listened intently, resisting the impulse to cough and stretch his cramped muscles.
 The building seemed silent, but his alarm system must have detected some movement nearby….